 Matomo Marketplace

-The Matomo Marketplace offers a wide selection of plugins, some free and others paid.
+The Matomo Marketplace offers a wide selection of plugins, including both free and paid options.

 These plugins range from simple tools that add minor features to comprehensive extensions that significantly enhance Matomo’s capabilities.